pymupdf/PyMuPDF/docs/matrix.rst

    * Changes of matrix properties and execution of matrix methods can be executed consecutively.
 This is the same as multiplying the respective matrices.
    * Matrix multiplication is **not commutative** -- changing the execution sequence in general changes the result.
 So it can quickly become unclear which result a transformation will yield.

-To keep results foreseeable for a series of matrix operations, Adobe recommends the following approach (:ref:`AdobeManual`, page 206):

-1. Shift ("translate")
-2. Rotate
-3. Scale or shear ("skew")

 Examples
 -------------